-Primary and lower secondary education is organised in a single-structure nine-year basic school attended by pupils aged 6 to 15 years.
-It is provided by public and private schools (less than 1% of pupils attend private basic schools), as well as educational institutions for SEN children, and for adults adult education organisations.
+Primary and lower secondary education is organised in a single-structure nine-year basic school attended by students aged 6 to 15 years.
+It is provided by public and private schools (less than 1% of students attend private basic schools), as well as educational institutions for SEN children, and adult education organisations.

 As specified by the Constitution of the Republic of Slovenia, basic school education is compulsory and state-funded.
 Local communities set up basic schools.
 A widely branched out public network of basic schools gives all residents of Slovenia access to education.
-In the 2016/2017 school year, 178 633 children attended 772 basic schools and branches, as well as 57 specialised schools, basic school based settings and institutions for SEN children.
-In total, there were over 16 000 teachers employed in basic education.
+In the 2018/2019 school year, 187 854 students attended 772 basic schools and branches, as well as 58 specialised schools, special units of mainstream basic schools and institutions for SEN children.
+In total, there were over 19 000 teachers employed in basic education.
+(Source MIZŠ)